Wisdom Teeth Removal Recovery

-Have you ever wondered how long of a recovery time you need after your wisdom teeth extractions before you go back to school or work?
-At our Plano Texas office, we get this question frequently.
+Have you ever wondered how long it takes for wisdom teeth to heal before you go back to school or work?
+Well we’re here to tell you your wisdom teeth removal recovery time.
 I like to tell patients that unfortunately there is no simple answer.
 Everybody’s wisdom teeth are different and the way the teeth are impacted or not have a significant impact on the invasiveness of the surgical procedure.
-The only way you could get a realistic idea of what your personal recovery will be like is to get a consultation with a wisdom teeth specialist so they can go over your 3D scan and give you a better idea of what your healing would be like.
+The only way you could get a realistic idea of what your personal wisdom teeth removal healing will be like is to get a consultation with a wisdom teeth specialist so they can go over your 3D scan and give you a better idea of what your healing would be like.

 Factors for recovery